-We are a Canadian family of seven, and were looking for a sunny and warm place to spend a few weeks in winter’s
+We are a Canadian family, and were looking for a sunny and warm place to spend a few weeks in winter’s coldest

-coldest months.
-After many years of drive/hotel or fly/all-inclusive vacations, we arranged our first home-stay in the
+months.
+After many years of drive/hotel or fly/all-inclusive vacations, we arranged our first home-stay in the beautiful

-beautiful Florida Keys.
+Florida Keys.
 It was such a lovely experience from start to finish that we vowed we would do it again.
-It was
+It was particularly

-particularly suitable for our large family, with shared living areas and multiple bedrooms, and much more affordable and
+suitable for our large family, with shared living areas and multiple bedrooms, and much more affordable and private

 When it came time to arrange our next holiday, we began our research with private homes in the Keys.
 Rental prices